palantir/conjure-java/readme.md

         --nonNullCollections
                      Generate POJOs that by default will fail to deserialize collections with null values --useStagedBuilders
+                     Generates compile-time safe builders to ensure all attributes are set, except those of type list, set, map, or optional.
+If --useStrictStagedBuilders is set, this option is ignored.
+        --useStrictStagedBuilders
-                     Generates compile-time safe builders to ensure all required attributes are set.
+                     Generates compile-time safe builders to ensure all attributes are set.
         --jakartaPackages
                      Generates jax-rs annotated interfaces which use the newer 'jakarta` packages instead of the legacy 'javax' packages.